OUR PRIVACY PROMISE

 - In other circumstances if we have your consent or we are permitted to do so by law.

 We may disclose your personal data to our partners:

-- In the event the service you subscribe to was co-created by L’Oréal and a partner (for example, a co-branded app).
+- In the event the service you use, subscribe to, or the event in which you participate was co-created by L’Oréal and a partner (for example, a co-branded app, an event/joint promotion or survey run in partnership with a third party).
 In such cases, L’Oréal and the partner will process your personal data each for their own purposes and as such your personal data will be processed:

 - The purpose for which we hold your personal data;